 Another area of the home that has to be inspected is the attic.
 Checking the ceiling and walls of an attic can let a prospective buyer know whether or not that a roof is leaking.
 As with a basement, a musty odor means that there could be problems.
 Staining on the ceiling or walls means water has been leaking into the home.
 An attic’s insulation can also be inspected for any signs of moisture.
 A leaking roof can cost thousands of dollars to fix, so any warning signs need to be taken seriously.
 Before signing the paperwork, having a roofer inspect the roof might be necessary.

-People who are interested in buying homes can Contact Furman Realty to get the help that they need.
 A realty company can help prospective buyers narrow down their search so that they don’t waste valuable time.
 An agent might also be able to recommend mortgage brokers that can help individuals find financing for their purchase.